Perodua Kancil: History

-The Kancil was Perodua's first car after its founding in 1992.
+The Kancil was Perodua's first car after its founding in 1993.
 It is a small five-door hatchback vehicle on a monocoque framework that can seat five people.
 The Kancil, like its predecessors, is a slightly modified Daihatsu Mira L200; rebadging is common in Malaysia's automotive industry, having begun in 1985 with first car manufacturer Proton, which based its cars on retired models of Mitsubishi Motors.
 Subsequent Kancils were only rejuvenated cosmetically as Perodua maintained the monocoque structure and tweaked its engines.

-The Kancil is named after the mouse deer, a native animal was commonly found in Malaysian jungle.
 The car was available with two engines, a 660 cc version with 31 PS and an 850 with 37 PS.
 Four- or five-speed manual transmissions were available (four-speed was not available in the 850) or a three-speed automatic.

-The Kancil was unveiled on the 29th of August 1994.
+The Kancil was unveiled on 29 August 1994.
 At launch two variants were on offered: EX and GX both powered by a 660 cc engine and both paired to a manual transmission.
 4-speed manual for the EX and 5-speed manual for the GX.

 In January 1995, the Perodua Kancil EZ was launched.
 It came with an automatic transmission and in addition to the existing equipment on the GX variant, there was colored bumpers, gear lock, side protector molding, hazard sign and the first-aid kit for metallic and mica models only.
 It was launched at RM28,931.14 for the solid colors (Kristal White and Bunga Raya Red), RM 29,838.14 for the Metallic version (Kilauan Silver) and RM 30,214.00 for the Mica version (Blue Mica) in Peninsular Malaysia.

 In August 1996, the Perodua Kancil 850cc version was launched.
 It came with both GX (manual transmission) and EZ (automatic transmission) variants in addition to the existing 660cc version.
 Their features and colours are carried over from both GX and EZ of 660cc version, with additional of front power windows, and with Violet Purple colour instead of Blue Mica and Classic Blue.
 Their prices were quite little higher than 660cc versions because of the bigger 850cc engine volume and power, as well as the latter additional equipment.
 Besides both variants, the additional 850cc GX based Kancil Era variant was also introduced.

 On 27 August 1997, the Perodua Kancil was facelifted.
 Changes included new design for the larger front grille, rear garnish, rounded indicator lights, clear rear signal lenses (amber in pre-facelift) and different wheel caps designs, new cabin upholstery with the use of improved seat fabric and 2 front washer nozzles.
 The Kancil 850 cc series, got new white faced metres and adjustable head rest.
 Prices were between RM 24,833.74 to RM 33,465.84.